MTechMobileDevelopment/MTech-Extra-Lessons/Git/README.md

 __Fetch__ is telling XCode to go look at the repository in GitHub to see if there are any changes.
 If there are changes XCode will suggest that you _pull_ down the changes.

-## Pull Requests ##

-- What is a pull request
-- How to create a pull request
-- How to review said pull request.

 ## Merge Conflicts ##

 A __Merge Conflict__ is when you pull down code that someone else has changed and it interferes with code that you have changed.
 For example, if Bill changed line 24.
 Jane pulls down Bill's code and Jane had also changed line 24.
 This results in a Merge Conflict.
 It is always best to _pull_ before you push.
 That way any merge conclicts that you may enounter are handled locally.